Free shore access

-Visitors gets to Gili Trawangan mainly from Lombok (Senggigi, Teluk Nare and Bangsal), Nusa Lembongan and Bali, by ferry or speedboat.
-Inter islands boats transferts are also available (from/to Gili Air, Gili Meno and Gili Trawangan).
-Contact the different companies for up-to-date information.
+Visitors can get to Gili Trawangan mainly from Lombok (Senggigi, Teluk Nare and Bangsal), Nusa Lembongan and Bali, by ferry or speedboat.
+Inter-island boat transfers are also available (from/to Gili Air, Gili Meno and Gili Trawangan).
+Contact the various companies for up-to-date information.

-You can do snorkeling all around the island, surrounded by coral reefs, but we particularly recommend you the area on the map below, known for the richness of its marine life and the abundance of sea turtles, particularly the green sea turtle.
+You can snorkel almost anywhere around the island which is surrounded by coral reefs, but we recommend the two areas marked on the map above.
+These areas are known for the richness of their marine life and the abundance of sea turtles, particularly green sea turtles.

-The spot to explore covers a 150 to 200 meters-wide area between the beach and the reef drop-off.
-At this point, starting from the beach, you will cross a few dozen yards of sandy areas and seagrass (↕0.5-2m), then a sea bed covered with coral (↕2-3m) as far as the reef drop-off (+6m).
+The two snorkeling areas have approximately the same profile.
+Both cover a 150 to 200 yards-wide area between the beaches and the reef drop-off.
+At these points, starting from the beach, you will cross a few dozen yards of sandy areas and seagrass (↕2-6ft/0.5-2m), then a sea bed covered with coral (↕6-10ft/2-3m) as far as the reef drop-off (+20ft/6m).

-This spot is certainly the best one in the Gilis to swim with green sea turtles, which uses to feed and rest on the sea grass beds, sometimes a few meters only from the beach.
+This spot is certainly the best one in the Gilis to swim with green sea turtles.
+The turtles feed and rest on the sea grass beds in both areas, sometimes only a few yards from the beach.
 You can also meet hawksbill sea turtles on the coral areas along the drop-off, especially at high tide.

 On Gili Trawangan, like on Gili Meno and Gili Air, the turtles have been long used to human presence and can be easily approached and observed.
 Avoid disturbing the turtles, which come to the area to feed and rest: don’t chase after them, don’t touch them, and leave them enough room when they come up to the surface to breathe.

-The reefs were damaged in the past and are slowly regaining their former glory.
+The reefs here were damaged in the past and are slowly regaining their former glory.
 Don’t touch the coral and be careful not to break it with your swim fins.
-Watch out for boats that come and go on this site when you are exploring the drop-off area.
+Watch out for boats that come and go frequently in this area when you are exploring the drop-off area.